Helena van Essen

 Photo: Wikimedia Commons

-Shortly before the German troops occupy Donetsk in 1941, 200,000 inhabitants flee to the east.
+Shortly before the 1941 occupation of Donetsk by German troops, 200,000 residents flee to the east.
 Three thousand Jewish families have to move to a ghetto in the White Quarry district.
-They have to perform no less than 17 hours of continuous forced labour every day.
+There, they perform up to 17 hours of continuous forced labor every day.
 In April 1942, the Germans close the ghetto and kill the 15,000 inhabitants.
 Many are thrown alive into a deep mine shaft.
-Donetsk is almost completely destroyed: of the 507,000 inhabitants, just 175,000 are left after the war.
+Donetsk is almost destroyed: of its 507,000 inhabitants, 175,000 remain after the war.
 A week before the unveiling of the monument in 2006, it is daubed with a swastika.

 Mothers Scream’, memorial massacre village Chodzhali 1992.
 Azerbaijan-Baku.
 Part Tower of Babel, Art installation © Helena van Essen